marius311/Cosmology.jl/README.md

 The field of Cosmology already has some pretty mature and widely used codes which perform these calculations, [CAMB](camb.info) and [CLASS](class-code.net).
 So why Cosmology.jl?

 * Cosmology.jl can be **faster**.
-Don't be fooled by the fact that Julia reads like Python, Julia is [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiled to native code, so it can be just as fast as C or Fortran, or faster.
-As a simple example where the codes perform essentially identical mathematical computations, the current calculation of the angular diameter distance is **5x faster** than CAMB.
+Julia is [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiled to native code, so it can be just as fast as C or Fortran, or faster.
+As a simple example where the codes perform essentially identical mathematical computations, the current calculation of the angular diameter distance is 5x faster than CAMB.
 This is encouraging and I see no reason more complex calculations can't have similar performance.

 * The code is far more **readable**.
 These calculations shouldn't be a black box only a few experts understand.
-Julia is *built* to write clear scientific code (for example, the aforemention angular diameter distance calculation is roughly **10x fewer lines of code** than either CAMB or CLASS's, and still faster) Here's specifically some of what we make use of:
+Julia is built to write clear scientific code (for example, the aforemention angular diameter distance calculation is roughly **10x fewer lines of code** than either CAMB or CLASS's, and still faster).
+A few specific things that really help:

     * **Unicode variable names**.
-Julia lets you use special characters in variable names.
-Cosmology.jl uses this a lot so that variable names immediately look like the equations we are all familiar with.
-Here's a snippet some simple code as an example,
+This may seem silly but it makes a big differnce in reading code when you're familiar with the equations but not with the code-based.
+Julia has many more Unicode characters available than Python, so this works really well.
+E.g., a code snippet:

         ```julia
         function add_derived!()